 One of the top items on many new parents’ to-buy list is a nappy or diaper bag.
 It can shine like a beacon of hope against the fear that having a baby will mean you can never leave the house again.
 With a nappy or diaper bag you can hit the streets, hit the road, hit the town!
 Most people with whom I’ve worked nappy bags three or four times the size of their baby and filled to the brim.

 I’ve already written about paring down your nappy bag so you don’t carry around more than you need.
 If you lessen the amount of stuff you bring with you on baby outings, then do you still need an expensive and large specialised nappy bag or just….you know… a bag?

-#7 piece of baby gear you probably don’t really need: A specialised nappy bag
+#7 piece of baby gear you probably don’t really need: A specialised nappy or diaper bag

-What makes a actual ‘nappy bag’ different from a regular bag?
+What makes a actual ‘nappy or diaper bag’ different from a regular bag?

-- Size: Most nappy bags are over-sized like a swollen tote or satchel.
+Size: Most nappy or diaper bags are over-sized like a swollen tote or satchel.
 There’s a sense the nappy bag should be big enough to carry everything you might possibly need, but what actually seems to happen is that you carry everything it can possibly fit, regardless of whether you need it.
-Continue reading

 I am a big advocate of swaddling.
 In my experience young babies who are swaddled sleep much better than those who are not.
 Wrapping your baby is one the very first things I’d suggest if your baby has trouble falling asleep and staying asleep.

 However, I do not recommend you buy a swaddle suit.
 Not only are they an unnecessary expense but can actually do more harm than good, potentially causing damage to your baby’s hips.
 All you need to swaddle your baby are muslin cloths.